 - Beyond the prayer times, there is space for people to explore and discover the grounds at LaCygne.
 There are a number of self-guided prayer experiences throughout the property.

 - There are also numerous optional experiences that people can choose.
 These offerings will be posted each day and will be led by residents of the LaCygne community.
-Some examples of offerings include musical worship, creative arts, experiencing nature, or hiking, practical work to serve the community, Christian practices like lectio divina, scripture discussion, and silence, conversation about current topics and theology, physical exercise, and play.
+Some examples of offerings include musical worship, creative arts, experiencing nature, or hiking, practical work to serve the community, Christian practices like lectio divina, scripture discussion, silence, and centering prayer, conversation about current topics and theology, physical exercise, and play.
 The amount of opportunities available each day will make it impossible to experience them all but will give people the opportunity to choose what they are most interested in participating in.
 These opportunities will be available each day from early in the morning to late at night, and will not overlap the corporate prayer times.

 - In addition to the small group offerings from the residents of the LaCygne community, the space is set up so that groups and individuals can create their own experiences as well.
 This is encouraged, and the community at LaCygne will provide space or resources wherever possible for these opportunities.

-- Each afternoon, the “playground” at LaCygne will be open for people to find the presence of Jesus Christ in any number of playful activities.
+- Each afternoon, LaCygne will be open for people to find the presence of Jesus Christ in any number of playful activities.
 Spaces open for the afternoon include the swimming pool and water slide, lakefront with boats and a blob, snack shack for food, games, and conversation, and the sports center with ping-pong, foosball, air hockey, pool, and equipment for disc golf, basketball, sand volleyball, and other team sports on the sports field.

 - Groups attending LaCygne have many possibilities to enjoy group experiences as well to allow individuals from the group to enjoy the space on their own.
 Those coming to LaCygne without a group are certainly welcome and encouraged to join with others in small group opportunities in order to make the most of their time spent at LaCygne.